mozilla-conduit/conduit-docs/phabricator-user.rst

    <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Administration>`_
    or let us know in #phabricator on irc.mozilla.org.

-.. todo:: are we really keeping 2FA on?

 You now have a Phabricator account set up and can both submit and review patches (along with using the other Phabricator applications).